Digital-Defiance/ecies-lib/docs/MONGODB_OBJECTID_GUID.md

-# MongoDB ObjectId to GuidV4 Conversion
+# MongoDB ObjectId to Guid Conversion

 ## Overview

-The `GuidV4` class now supports converting MongoDB ObjectId hex strings (24 characters) into GuidV4 instances.
+The `Guid` class now supports converting MongoDB ObjectId hex strings (24 characters) into Guid instances.
 This is useful when you need to work with MongoDB ObjectIds in a frontend context where you can't import the `bson` or `mongoose` packages.

 ## Type Brand